TCK children often follow in the wake of their parent’s career, experiencing and living in new cultures as their parent’s job demands.

 Amanda’s successful blogs and travel guides are what funded her family’s move across the world.
 She started out with MarocMama, a resource guide for visiting, living in and cooking from Morocco.
 This blog details recipes, descriptions of life in Morocco and destination guides.

 She and Youssef now run Marrakech Food Tours and have become wildly successful in sharing the true Moroccan experience to tourists as they pass through.
 The travel and food-based business have been featured in National Geographic and Travel Africa Magazine.

 Their life in Morocco is beautiful and unique, but it has come with challenges.

 “Just about everything was different; from how we buy groceries to rules for driving and so much more,” said Mouttaki.

 “It was a hard experience for my kids.
 When they knew it was one year they just were counting down until the one year was over.
 They constantly felt like they didn’t fit in and were just waiting to leave.
 When we decided that it would be longer, they were angry, but I also think in a way it helped them to settle in a little more.”

 “Even though they are Moroccan by heritage, they would never say they are Moroccan, they’ll always answer they are American,” Mouttaki said.
 “They have seen and had a variety of life experiences that they wouldn’t have had if we had stayed in the U.S.”

 The two boys now speak French fluently, as well as English and Moroccan Arabic.
 After five years, they have begun to settle in and try harder in school, as well as make some friends.

-The family has defied many cultural norms, from falling in love quickly, to dealing with immigration, to moving across the world to learn a new language.
+The family has defied many cultural norms from falling in love quickly to dealing with immigration and to moving across the world to learn a new language.